18684092/ESP32-MicroPython/README.md

    ...give you the Chip CP2102 and Manufacturer, these are needed in next steps. *Other similar boards may have a different serial port,manufacturer or chip*.

- - Install [esptool.py](https://github.com/espressif/esptool) by following this [guide](https://randomnerdtutorials.com/flashing-micropython-firmware-esptool-py-esp32-esp8266/) and flash the firmware to use MicroPython or this [microPython guide](https://micropython.org/download/esp32/).
+ - Install [esptool.py](https://github.com/espressif/esptool) by following this [guide](https://randomnerdtutorials.com/flashing-micropython-firmware-esptool-py-esp32-esp8266/) and flash the firmware to use MicroPython or this [MicroPython guide](https://micropython.org/download/esp32/).
 Note the MicroPython guide has links to the firmware.
  - Install [VS Code](https://code.visualstudio.com/download) **not via snap!** but as a standard .deb package.
 Installing via snap will encounter problems getting pyMakr working (probably serial port not seen)
  - Install node.js VS Code extension
  - Install pyMakr VS Code extention